Contrast-Security-OSS/aws-fargate-example/README.md

 ### Create a kubernetes secret to store Contrast Agent configurations

+*Note - Prior to running kubectl commands, you need to make sure kubeclt can communicate with your EKS cluster.
+For instructions on how to configure kubectl to your EKS cluster, refer to [this](https://docs.amazonaws.cn/en_us/eks/latest/userguide/create-kubeconfig.html) link.*

 1.)
 Update the 'contrast_security.yaml' with your configuration details.

 2.)
 Create a kubernetes secret that houses the Contrast Security agent configuration from the 'contrast_security' file: